HiskelKelemework/email_harvester/README.md

+# pip install -r requirements.txt to install dependencies

-# type anything and hit enter to quit
+# Type anything on the console and hit enter to quit

-# type python harvester.py -h for help
+# python harvester.py -h for help on how to use